I think you’ll agree with me when I say:

 Read our full review

-Also featuring two probes and a 300 foot range (in the open), the Maverick combines a larger backlit screen with excellent temperature accuracy, solid construction and is easy to use without a lot of fiddling with confusing settings.
+Featuring two probes and a 300 foot range (in the open), the Maverick combines a large backlit screen with excellent temperature accuracy and solid construction.
+It’s easy to use without a lot of fiddling with confusing settings.

 - Two multipurpose probes that can be setup any way you want.
-Where as the 732 has one dedicated meat and one grill probe which gives you less flexibility.
+Where as the ET-732 has one dedicated meat and one grill probe which gives you less flexibility.

 - Upgraded interface with better preset options and a little bit easier to use.

-Maverick is a much more established brand than ThermoPro, and you can rely on outstanding customer support.
+Maverick is an established brand and you can rely on outstanding customer support.
+The same can’t be said for some of the cheaper options available online.
 The ET-733 comes with 90 days warranty.
-This extra piece of mind is good because some people have had some issues:

-- The battery compartment on the transmitter requires a screwdriver to get into which can be annoying if you at away from home.
+- The battery compartment on the transmitter requires a screwdriver to get into which can be annoying if you are away from home.
 Thankfully this isn’t a problem on the receiver.

 - Because the probe can be on the slow side to read it is not as good for getting a quick read on thin meat like ribs or chicken.
 This won’t be a problem when smoking pork butts or brisket though.